Chargeback Reasons25 Common (& Not-So-Common) Reasons Why You Might Be Dealing With Chargebacks

 The buyer used stolen cardholder information

 This is outright criminal fraud.
 Cardholders are legally protected from the impacts of card fraud.
 Merchants won’t be protected, though.
-Due to several factors, including the EMV Liability Shift, merchants may see more card-not-present fraud than ever, and be held financially responsible for all acts of fraud that originate with their business.
+Due to several factors, card-not-present merchants are likely to see more fraud than brick-and-mortar sellers.
+They will be held financially responsible for all acts of fraud that originate with their business.

 The customer regrets their purchase